aistairc/lm_syntax_negative/README.md

 ```
 Then, this command will calculate the accuracies on each syntactic constructions, and summarize the results on `syneval_out/lstm/rnn/full_sent/overall_accs.txt`.

-*NOTE*: each original test sentence is uncased.
+**NOTE**: each original test sentence is uncased.
-We modify this and capitalize the first token before running LMs, assuming that uncased sentences are surprising and unnatural for LMs trained on the cased data.
+We modify this and capitalize the first token before running LMs, assuming that uncased sentences are surprising and unnatural for LMs trained on the cased sentences.
 This may provide some advantages and may partially explain some unexpected performance gap between our baseline LSTMs and other models that are also tuned but not performed well, such as [van Schijndel et al.](https://www.aclweb.org/anthology/D19-1592/), as pointed out by a recent [paper](https://arxiv.org/abs/2005.00187).

 ## Citation